I recently decided to upgrade the sound system in my car when I noticed I had an extra subwoofer leftover in my living room.

 In addition to the inverter, you will need a way to power the inverter.
 The easiest way to do this is to connect it to the car’s battery, but most have a connection to the cigarette lighter.

-The downside of connecting the inverter to the cigarette lighter is that in most cars it supports only up to 10 amps (fuse limitation), therefore this will be not enough for most subwoofers.
+The downside of connecting the inverter to the cigarette lighter is that in most cars, it supports only up to 10 amps (fuse limitation), therefore, this will not be enough for most subwoofers.